 On the flip side, look for foods that have high amounts of fiber, calcium, iron, proteins, zinc and a variety of vitamins.

 These nutrients will nourish your body and get you through your day without draining you of energy.

-5. Percent Daily Value on food labels or % DV
+1. Helps you know the Percent Daily Value on food labels or % DV

 This percentage gives you an idea of the number of nutrients that are available in a single serving.
 If you intend to avoid or limit a certain nutrient like cholesterol, sodium, trans fat or saturated fat, select food products that show less than 5% Daily Value.